SSDI Benefits Pay Chart: How is it calculated, and how much you will probably get monthly?

 3. Ensure that your application is as detailed as possible.

 You must offer as much information as you can regarding your disease and how it affects your day-to-day life when you are responding to your application.
-If you furnish the Social Security Administration with more information, they will be better able to determine whether or not you are eligible.
+If you furnish the Social Security Administration with more information.
+They will be better able to determine whether or not you are eligible.

 4. Continue with Responses to Your Application

 Ensure that you monitor the status of your application once it has been submitted.
-You can monitor the status of your claim online through the Social Security Administration’s website, or you can contact the local Social Security office in your area for updates.
+You can monitor the status of your claim online through the Social Security Administration’s website.
+Or you can contact the local Social Security office in your area for updates.

 5. Get yourself ready for the possibility of being denied